Orange and Black Wildlife

-Below you’ll find a slideshow I created of photographs from my travels as a tour guide for Paradise Birding.
+Below you’ll find a slideshow I created of photographs from my travels as a wildlife tour guide.

 Here, you’ll see animals from California to Borneo, and Mexico to Peru, which will give you a taste of the diversity of species that sport this Halloween-themed orange and black color scheme.

 If you’d like to learn more about the fascinating subject of coloration in animals here is an excellent source: